mrsonne/hubit/README.md

 ## cquen workflow

 ### Wrapping & wiring
-A cqen _component_ is a tool from your ecosystem wrapped to comply with cetain cqen standards.
-A component _consumes_ certain attributes from the shared input data structure, may _consume_ cetain attributes from the shared results data structure and _provides_ attributes to the shared results data structures.
+A `hubit` _component_ is a tool from your ecosystem wrapped to comply with cetain `hubit` standards.
+A component

+- _consumes_ certain attributes from the shared input data structure, may _consume_ cetain attributes from the shared results data structure and _provides_ attributes to the shared results data structures.
 The attributes consumed and provided for each component are defined in an _model_ file, which also points to the module where each component is implemented.

 ### I/O
 in order to respond to a user-query.